Kirkwall

 Monthly Pricing - Cruises visiting Kirkwall

-On average Kirkwall is moderately expensive as a port of call.
-The illustration below shows the monthly average cost per day for cruises visiting Kirkwall.
-Prices are about the same throughout the year.
+On average Kirkwall is fairly expensive as a port of call.
+See the illustration below for the monthly average cost per day.
+Cruises visiting Kirkwall during the the peak season of fall are significantly more expensive than the the low season of summer.

 Jan